oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-wdt-model.md

 2. Set the Test Table Name to `ToDos`.

 Now, you need to add the application.
-Go to the `Deployments` > `App Deployments` area and create a new application using the values in the following table.
+Go to `Deployments` > `App Deployments`, add a new application using the values in the following table, and then click **Create**.
 You must replace the `$QS_HOME` value in the table with the path where you stored the Quick Start directory when downloading the code.
 Note that after the actual file system location is entered, the value will change to reflect its path in the archive file (`wlsdeploy/applications/todo.war`).

 | Field Name | Value |
 | --- | --- |